The following article, written by Michael Bradwell, was printed on the front page of the Observer Reporter on November 12, 2012.

-But when it comes to giving, Dellovade, who is the Washington County Community Foundation’s 2012 Philanthropist of the Year, is much more local in scope.
-When he’s honored Thursday at WCCF’s annual banquet at the Hilton Garden Inn, Southpointe, Dellovade will be noted for his giving to nonprofits and charities in Western Pennsylvania.
+But when it came to giving, Dellovade, who was the Washington County Community Foundation’s 2012 Philanthropist of the Year, was much more local in scope.
+When he was honored at WCCF’s annual banquet at the Hilton Garden Inn, Southpointe, Dellovade will be noted for his giving to nonprofits and charities in Western Pennsylvania.

 It’s a tradition that goes back nearly 40 years, when he began giving to the University of Pittsburgh’s booster organization.
 “In the early ’70s, I joined the Golden Panthers,” said Dellovade.
 “I had some complaints and thought they could change a few things.
 I was told, ‘If you want the right to complain, make a donation.’”
 In addition to the Pitt’s Golden Panthers, Dellovade has given considerable support to the Cleveland Clinic and the Italian Hall of Fame in Chicago for a building to honor Italian athletes.